 For the floor below the spoiler, a moving wall boundary condition will be used.
-Create a Wall boundary condition, and assign the Floor entity set.
+Create another ‘Wall’ boundary condition, and assign the ‘Floor’ entity set to it:

-Finally, for the symmetry plane, a corresponding boundary condition will be used.
-Create a Symmetry boundary condition, and assign the Symmetry entity set.
+Finally, for the symmetry plane, create a ‘Symmetry’ boundary condition, assigning the ‘Symmetry’ topological entity set.

-Set up the parameters as show in the picture:
+Set up the parameters as shown in the picture below: